Xunnamius/xscripts/MAINTAINING.md

 # 3. Format this package's files.
 npm run format

-# 4. Lint all recognized source file types under the current working directory.
+# 4. Lint every file in the package and any files imported by those files.
 npm run lint:package
-# The above only lints the current package if in a monorepo.
-To lint the entire
-# monorepo, use the following instead:
-#npm run lint:packages:all

 # 5. Build this package's distributables.
 npm run build